 While the track is switched on it is recorded in the display unit's memory.
 You specify the interval at which track points are made and a line is drawn onscreen between each point.
-Up to 4500 track points can be saved in total, in up to 5 track files (each a maximum of 750 points).
-The current track remains onscreen, even following a power off/on, until you clear the track.
+Up to 4500 track points can be saved in total: in the current track and in up to 5 track files (each a maximum of 750 points).
+The current track remains on-screen, even following a power off/on, until you clear the track.